Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session6.md

 ## Summary of learning
 *What did you learn through these exercises*

-Through the exercisen and session I learnt hyow to use and download Node RED on a raspberry Pi and also how to iinstall and use the eduroam program
+Through the exercisen and session I learnt hyow to use and download Node RED on a raspberry Pi and also how to install and use the eduroam program

 References